MilanBojic/contact-loader/README.md

 ## What is this?

-Contact loader application - synchornization your native contact in your android app and present contact details.
+Contact loader application - synchornization your native contact in your android app and present contact details, request contact permission dialog if needed.

 ## Requirements